 - Remove from oven and allow to cool on the pan.
 It may cook a little longer after you take it out.
 When cool store in a large airtight container.
 Enjoy!

-- Don’t add dried fruit right away, it tends to take on a burned flavor.
+- Don’t add dried fruit right away, it tends to burn (harden).
 I have had more success adding it in the last 15 minutes of cooking, although a lot of recipes say add it after cooking, but then it won’t stick to the granola and I like my granola chunky.
+I have has some success soaking the dried fruit in hot water for 15 minutes or so and draining the fruit and adding it with the rest of the ingredients.

 - I have tried both cooking the wet ingredients and not cooking them and I see the logic in cooking them, the ingredients emulsify that way, but I am not sure the end result is any different.
 I re-wrote the recipe to include the cooking of the wet ingredients step, but I am still on the fence about this.